-All of the payments described above are for arms-length, ordinary course of business transactions and we generally expect transactions of a similar nature to occur during 2013.
+All of the payments described above are for arms-length, ordinary course of business transactions and we generally expect transactions of a similar nature to occur during 2014.
 In each case, the Board concluded that the transaction or relationship did not impair the independence of the director.

 The rules of the NYSE require that non-management or independent directors of a listed company meet periodically in executive sessions.
 In addition, the rules of the NYSE require listed companies to schedule an executive session including only independent directors at least once a year.
-Clear Channel Outdoor's independent directors met separately in executive sessions following two regular meetings of the Board in 2012.
+Clear Channel Outdoor's independent directors met separately in executive sessions four times during 2013.